TheShmoJoe/Final/README.md

-\\This is the window class that makes the window that I want to put the background in
+//This is the window class that makes the window that I want to put the background in

 public class Window extends JFrame{